 An instant credit card number lets you start using your new credit card immediately after approval.
-These numbers can be used online or added directly to mobile wallets like Apple Pay or Google Pay.
+Specifically, you can use these numbers online or add them directly to mobile wallets like Apple Pay or Google Pay.

 Here’s a detailed breakdown by issuer: